 2.7.4.
 Oxidase test

-The oxidase test detects the presence of a cytochrome oxidase system that will catalyse the transport of electrons between electron donors in the bacteria and a redox dye-tetramethyl-p-phenylene-diamine.
+The oxidase test detects the presence of a cytochrome oxidase system that will catalyze the transport of electrons between electron donors in the bacteria and a redox dye-tetramethyl-p-phenylene-diamine.
 A strip of filter paper is soaked with a little freshly made 1% solution of the reagent.
 A speck of culture is rubbed on it with a platinum loop.
-A positive reaction is indicated by an intense deep-purple colour, appearing within 5-10 seconds, a “delayed positive” reaction by colouration in 10-60 seconds, and a negative reaction by absence of colouration or by colouration later than 60 seconds.
+A positive reaction is indicated by an intense deep-purple color, appearing within 5-10 seconds, a “delayed positive” reaction by coloration in 10-60 seconds, and a negative reaction by the absence of coloration or by coloration later than 60 seconds.

 2.7.5 Sugar Fermentation Test

-The production of acid by fermentation of different sugar in Nutrient broth (10g), methyl red indicator (0.2g), distilled water.
-Exactly 9ml was dispensed into test tube with an inverted Durham`s tube.
+The production of acid by fermentation of different sugars in Nutrient broth (10g), methyl red indicator (0.2g), and distilled water.
+Exactly 9ml was dispensed into a test tube with an inverted Durham tube.
 The broth was then sterilized by autoclaving at 121oC for 15 minutes.
-10g of the sugar; glucose, galactose, maltose, fructose, were prepared and sterilized.
-1ml of each of the sugar was then added to the methyl-red broth and was incubated for 5 days at room temperature.
-The broth was observed for acid production which was indicated by a colour change from red to yellow while gas production was indicated by collection of gas in the Durham`s tube.
+10g of the sugar; glucose, galactose, maltose, and fructose, were prepared and sterilized.
+1 ml of each of the sugar was then added to the methyl-red broth and was incubated for 5 days at room temperature.
+The broth was observed for acid production which was indicated by a color change from red to yellow while gas production was indicated by a collection of gas in Durham`s tube.

 3. results and discussion